 “Looks like it needs a deep clean.”

-“Will that really make a difference?
-Anyway, I only paid like 15 bucks for it, just leave it, I’m going to give it back.”
+“Will that make a difference?
+Anyway, I only paid like 15 bucks for it; leave it; I’m going to give it back.”

 “Yes, it will make all the difference.
-I’ve had this happened to me before.
-Let me take it home and it will be as good as new.”
+I’ve had this happen to me before.
+Let me take it home, and it will be as good as new.”

 After taking the fightstick home, I gave it a deep clean.
-It was now working as good as new.
+It was now working as well as new.

-It’s clear that my friend’s fightstick was a rejected stick that the previous owner had no intention of cleaning or maintaining — which is kind of sad.
+My friend’s fightstick was a rejected stick that the previous owner had no intention of cleaning or maintaining — which is sad.

 Hopefully, your fightstick is in much better condition.
-If not, don’t worry, in this article, I am going to break down exactly how to deep clean your fighstick and how to properly maintain it.
+But, if not, don’t worry; in this article, I will explain exactly how to clean your fighstick deep and how to maintain it properly.